Easy Red Velvet Ooey Gooey Butter Cake

 Not only are they incredibly easy, but they are oh so good!!

-Although Paula Deen is often credited with being the original creator of ooey gooey butter cake, it’s actually a classic dessert that originated in St. Louis, Missouri, to a German baker’s happy accident in mistakenly measuring cake ingredients.
+Although Paula Deen is often credited with being the original creator of ooey gooey butter cake, it’s actually a dessert that originated in St. Louis, Missouri, thanks to a German baker who accidentally measured some ingredients incorrectly.

-Instead of a yellow cake mix, I swapped in a red velvet cake mix.
+Instead of the typical yellow cake mix, I swapped in a red velvet cake mix.
 The result is a tender red velvet bar “crust,” which is then topped with a rich, smooth and sweet cream cheese filling.

-It’s basically like eating red velvet cake with cream cheese frosting (just like my Instant Pot red velvet bundt cake or this red velvet pound cake!!), only in the form of ooey gooey buttercake squares!
+It’s basically like eating red velvet cake with cream cheese frosting (like this red velvet pound cake), only in the form of ooey gooey buttercake squares!

 Simply decadent, my friends, and they’re one of the best potluck desserts around!